 In March 2021, the Company entered into an agreement with Massachusetts Biomedical Initiatives, Inc. ("MBI") whereby the Company has subleased approximately 2,484 square feet of laboratory space with room for minor administrative functions.
-The Company may also use shared laboratory equipment at the facility.
-The monthly rental is \$6,210 and the Company pays an additional amount for its allocated share of operating expenses currently assessed at \$15 per square foot or \$3,105 per month.
-The agreement is for one year, includes an option to extend the agreement upon the mutual agreement of the parties, and is cancelable anytime upon 90 days' notice.
-In February 2022, the Company extended its agreement with Massachusetts Biomedical Initiatives, Inc. ("MBI") through December 31, 2022.
-Beginning March 1, 2022, the Company's base rent increased 5.0% to \$6,521 per month while its share of operating expenses is expected to be approximately \$3,261 per month, resulting in expected monthly rent totaling \$9,781.
-In addition, in April 2022, the Company added the right to use cubicle space outside its laboratory area at an additional cost of \$650 per month.
-As a result, the Company's total commitment under the MBI agreement from April 1, 2022, through December 31, 2022, is \$93,877.
+The Company was also permitted to use shared laboratory equipment at the facility.
+The monthly rental was \$6,521 and the Company paid an additional amount for its allocated share of operating expenses, which in 2022 was \$3,105 per month.
+In 2022, the Company added the right to use cubicle space outside its laboratory area to its sublease for an additional \$650 per month, resulting in total monthly rental of \$10,276.
+The sublease terminated as of February 2023.